balarumugam/bolt-ui/README.md

 # Rust WASM Web Application

-A modern web application built with Rust and WebAssembly, featuring a component-based architecture, state management, routing, and Protocol Buffers for content delivery.
+A modern web application built with Rust and WebAssembly, featuring a component-based architecture, state management, routing, and etc.,

 ## Features